See Mortgage Options

 Closing costs can range from a few hundred to a few thousand dollars, depending on the size of the loan, type of loan and the state where you live.
 On average, closing costs total about 2% to 5% of the purchase price.
 For example, if you’re buying a $200,000 home, closing costs could range from $4,000 to $10,000.

-Please note, membership is required to accept a DCU Mortgage.
-Visit our Membership Eligibility page for more details.
+LEARN MOREPlease note, membership is required to accept a DCU Mortgage Loan.
+Visit our membership eligibility page for more information.

 Before you sign an agreement for a mortgage, ask about the closing costs you’ll be responsible for paying.
 All lenders are required to provide a Loan Estimate, informing you of the important details of the loan you applied for, including and estimate of the closing costs you’ll have to pay.
 Your lender will then share the total amounts and final terms of your loan in a Closing Disclosure statement at least three days before your closing.